 - E. Maintenance and Security of Student Records (N.J.A.C.
 6A:32-7.4) - 1.
 The Superintendent or designee shall be responsible for the security of student records maintained in the school district and shall devise procedures/regulations for assuring that access to such records is limited to authorized persons.
 Policy and Regulation 8330 assures that access to such records is limited to authorized persons. - 2.
-Records for each individual student may shall be stored either electronically or in paper format.
-When student records are stored electronically, proper security and backup procedures shall be administered maintained in a central file at the school attended by the student.
-When records are maintained in different locations, a notation in the central file as to where other such records may be found is required. - 3.
-Student health records, whether stored on paper or electronically, shall be maintained and located in a locked cabinet or room in the school building or complex which the student is assigned.
-Records kept in electronic form shall be both accessible and secure.
-Student health records shall be maintained separately from other student records, until such time as graduation or termination whereupon the health history and immunization record shall be removed from the student's health record and placed in the student's mandated record. - 4.
-Records shall be accessible during the hours in which the school program is in operation.

-- 4. Security blocks will be installed for records stored in computerized systems to protect against security violations of the records stored therein.
-To guard against the loss of student records, the district shall maintain an updated hard copy and backup versions of student records. - 5.
-Mandated student records required as part of programs established through State-administered entitlement or discretionary funds from the U.S. Department of Education shall be maintained for a period of five years after graduation, termination from the school district, or age twenty-three 23, whichever is longer, and shall be disposed of in accordance with N.J.S.A.
+Records for each individual student may be stored either electronically or in paper format.
+When student records are stored electronically, proper security and backup procedures shall be administered. - 3.
+Student health records, whether stored on paper or electronically, shall be maintained separately from other student records, until such time as graduation or termination whereupon the health history and immunization record shall be removed from the student's health record and placed in the student's mandated record. - 4.
+Records shall be accessible during the hours in which the school program is in operation. - 5.
+Mandated student records required as part of programs established through State-administered entitlement or discretionary funds from the U.S. Department of Education shall be maintained for a period of five years after graduation, termination from the school district, or age twenty-three, whichever is longer, and shall be disposed of in accordance with N.J.S.A.
 47:3-15 et seq. - 6.
-Any district internet website shall not disclose any personally identifiable information about a student, in accordance with N.J.S.A.
+Any districtwebsite shall not disclose any personally identifiable information about a student, in accordance with N.J.S.A.
 18A:36-35. - F. Access to Student Records (N.J.A.C.
 6A:32-7.5) - 1.
 Only authorized organizations, agencies, or persons as defined in N.J.A.C.
 6A:32-7.5 shall have access to student records, including student health records.
 Access to student records shall be provided to persons authorized such access under N.J.A.C.
 6A:32-7.1 et seq. within ten days of a request, but prior to any review or hearing conducted in accordance with N.J.A.C.
+6A.
-6A. - 24.
-The school district shall control access to, disclosure of, and communication regarding information contained in student health records to assure access only to people those persons under the eonditions permitted by Federal and State statute and regulations or stated in N.J.A.C.
-6A:32-7.5(e) and section G. below. - 32.
-The school district [ will or may] may charge a reasonable fee for reproduction of student records, not to exceed the schedule of costs set forth in N.J.S.A.
-47:1A-52, provided that the cost does not effectively prevent the parents or adult students from exercising their rights under N.J.A.C.
-6A:32-7 or other Federal and State under rules and regulations regarding students with disabilities, including N.J.A.C.
-6A:14.

-- 43. Access to and disclosure of a student's health record shall meet the requirements of the Family Education Rights and Privacy Act, 34 C.F.R.
+- 2. The school district shall control access to, disclosure of, and communication regarding information contained in student health records to assure access only to people permitted by Federal and State statute and regulations or stated in N.J.A.C.
+6A:32-7.5(e) and section G. below. - 3.
+The school district may charge a reasonable fee for reproduction of student records, not to exceed the schedule of costs set forth in N.J.S.A.
+47:1A-5, provided that the cost does not effectively prevent the parents or adult students from exercising their rights under N.J.A.C.
+6A:32-7 or other Federal and State rules and regulations regarding students with disabilities, including N.J.A.C.
+6A:14. - 4.
+Access to and disclosure of a student health record shall meet the requirements of the Family Education Rights and Privacy Act, 34 C.F.R.
 Part 99 (FERPA). - G. Authorized Organizations, Agencies, and Persons with Access to Student Records (N.J.A.C.
 6A:7.5(e))